 Donated Services - Contributed services are recognized by the Organization if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The accompanying financial statements do not reflect any amounts for donated services during the year ended December 31, 2020.
+The accompanying financial statements do not reflect any amounts for donated services during the year ended December 31, 2021.

 Additionally, the Organization receives a significant amount of contributed time from volunteers who do not meet the two recognition criteria described above.
 Accordingly, the value of this contributed time is not reflected in the accompanying financial statements.
-The donated services contributed by volunteers were 1,360 hours for the year ended December 31, 2020.
-Volunteer hours were significantly reduced in year 2020 due to the COVID shutdown.
+The donated services contributed by volunteers were 3,163 hours for the year ended December 31, 2021 (during the months of May through December as we had no volunteers for the first few months of 2021).
 The volunteer hours are for habitat restoration, community education, and tour guides around the Ballona Wetlands.
 The purpose of the Organization could not be fulfilled without the significant contributions of volunteer time.